davelab6/mfdos/README.md

 The project was initiated by Dave Crossland in 2013 to accelerate the onboarding process for Google Fonts.
 In 2017 Lasse Fister rewrote it into a modern, modular architecture with a web [dashboard](https://GitHub.com/GoogleFonts/Fontbakery-Dashboard) suitable for both individuals and large distributors:
 A UI and a cloud system, to scale to checking 1,000s of files super fast in parallel using 1,000s of "container" virtual machines.
-(See his [TypoLabs 2018 talk on YouTube](https://www.youtube.com/watch?v=Kqhzg89zKYw).)

 It now has an active community of contributors from foundries around the world, including Adobe Typekit, Dalton Maag, Google Fonts and Type Network.

-If you are a developer and interesting in writing custom checks, see the [writing-specifications.md](https://github.com/googlefonts/fontbakery/blob/master/docs/writing-specifications.md) documentation.
+If you are a developer and interesting in writing custom checks, see the [writing-specifications.md](https://github.com/googlefonts/fontbakery/blob/master/docs/writing-specifications.md) documentation, and Lasse's [TypoLabs 2018 Developer's Presentation](https://www.youtube.com/watch?v=Kqhzg89zKYw) on YouTube.